jmcarriedo/php-crud/README.md

-CRUD exercise using PHP and XAMPP.
+This is a CRUD exercise I did utilizing PHP and XAMPP.